This article is reviewed regularly by Wego’s editorial team to ensure that the content is up to date & accurate.

 Failing to provide the correct paperwork

-To avoid the risk of Schengen visa rejection, it is crucial to have all the necessary documents in order before filling out your application.
+To avoid the risk of Schengen visa rejection, having all the necessary documents in order before filling out your application is crucial.
 Even a minor mistake, such as providing visa photos that do not meet the minimum requirements, can lead to your application being refused.

-It is worth noting that different Schengen countries may request different documents, so it is essential to collect the correct ones for the country you wish to visit.
+It is worth noting that different Schengen countries may request different documents, so collecting the correct ones for the country you wish to visit is essential.
 To ensure that you have all the required documents, many Schengen countries provide a document checklist that you can follow.

 While it may seem like common sense, it’s important to ensure that the information you provide on your Schengen visa application form matches the information on your travel document.
 Failure to do so can result in your application being rejected.